ALTER TABLE(7) PostgreSQL 17.4 Documentation ALTER TABLE(7)

 blocking table updates for a long time.
 To do that, create the

-index using CREATE INDEX CONCURRENTLY, and then install it as
+index using CREATE UNIQUE INDEX CONCURRENTLY, and then convert

-an official constraint using this syntax.
-See the example
+it to a constraint using this syntax.
+See the example below.

 ALTER CONSTRAINT